mozilla/firefox-browser-architecture/blogs/2017-09-06-rust-on-ios.md

     }
 }
 ```
 This creates a new class that we will use as an interface to call into our Rust library.
-This will allow us to abstract the nuance away from the main code of the app, incuding conversion from a C String to a Swift String and ensures that we won't forget to call our free function and inadvertantly introduce a memory leak!
+This will allow us to abstract the nuance away from the main code of the app, including conversion from a C String to a Swift String and ensures that we won't forget to call our free function and inadvertently introduce a memory leak!

 Open `ViewController.swift`.
 Inside the `viewDidLoad` function add the following code:
 ```swift